d-oliveros/isomorphine/README.md

 Check the [barebone example](https://github.com/d-oliveros/isomorphine/tree/master/examples/barebone) for a crude example, and the [isomorphic todoMVC](https://github.com/d-oliveros/isomorphic-todomvc) for a full isomorphic react example.

 Also go to [Wiselike](https://wiselike.com) to see it running in a production environment, and [ask me anything here!](https://wiselike.com/david)

+### Caveats

+* Your files must export a function in `module.exports` (or `export default` if using ES6 syntax) if you want to be able to call them from the browser.
+There is currently no support for exporting objects yet.
+If anyone figures out a way to determine the exports of a module without requiring its dependencies I'll be happy to merge the PR :D

+* Your modules have to be required through the isomorphine proxy.
+You can not require a server-side entity directly.
+If you do, you will be importing all the server-side code to the browser's bundle, and possibly breaking your app due to browser-incompatible modules, like `fs`, `express`, `mongo`, database drivers, etc.

+* When a function is called directly from the server (eg when called by a cron job), there's no `this.req` object being passed to the function calls, so you must validate sensitive paths in an earlier stage.

+* Also, please note that the file where you create the isomorphic proxy, has to be browser-compatible.
+Isomorphine works by proxying the methods contained in the specified directory, but the file itself will be required as-is in the browser.

 ### Comparison